c0defather/Qaz2Lat/README.md

-# Qaz2Lat
-Chrome extension that converts and replaces selected Kazakh texts from Cyrillic to Latin alphabet.
+This is your Chrome extension which replaces a word or phrase with a different word or phrase.